WinVector/Examples/versioning_data/Please_Version_Data.md

 ![](Please_Version_Data_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->

 Note: using the estimated attendance to train (instead of actual) gives a *vastly* inferior R-squared as measured on training data.
-However usign the estimated attendance (without corrections) gives us a model that performs *much* better in the future (which *is* the actual project goal)!
+However, using the estimated attendance (without corrections) gives us a model that performs *much* better in the future (which *is* the actual project goal)!
 The idea is: we expect our model to be applied to rough future inputs, so we need to train it on such (and not on cleaned up values if